Achievable logoAchievable logo

 De minimis fees

-If a promoter is collecting a “de minimis” (small) fee for their services, the SEC does not require a written agreement to be in place between the adviser and solicitor.
+If a promoter is collecting a “de minimis” (small) fee for their services, the SEC does not require a written agreement between the adviser and solicitor.
 De minimis fees are defined specifically as $1,000 or less.

 Access person disclosures

-Securities rules and regulations have continually pushed for further transparency in relation to investment advice.
-One particular concern for regulators is how an IAR’s personal securities holding may influence their recommendations to clients.
-For example, let’s assume an IAR personally owns stock in a thinly traded company.
-Knowing added demand for the security will result in its market price rising, they recommend it to a number of their clients even when it may not be totally suitable for their situation.
-Obviously, this would be a problem.
+Securities rules and regulations have increasingly emphasized transparency in investment advice.
+One key concern is whether an IAR’s personal holdings could influence recommendations to clients.
+For example, suppose an IAR owns stock in a thinly traded company.
+If the IAR knows that additional demand could raise the market price, they might recommend the stock to multiple clients - even when it isn’t appropriate for those clients.
+That creates a clear conflict.

-Rules applicable to both federal-covered and state-registered advisers have been recently created and implemented to prevent this type of behavior.
-Employees of advisers (typically IARs) with access to certain nonpublic information must continually disclose their personal securities holdings to their compliance departments.
-Let’s go through the details.
+Rules for both federal-covered and state-registered advisers are designed to reduce this risk.
+Employees of advisers (typically IARs) who have access to certain nonpublic information must regularly disclose their personal securities holdings to their compliance departments.
+Here’s how the requirement works.

 Definitions